JanPretorius98/20713479-FMX-Prac/README.md

 Stores all write-ups and documentation for questions.
   - `Basic-Question-Template`: A folder housing the template for basic questions.
   - `Presentation-Question-Template`: A folder housing template for presentations.

+### `LICENSE`:
+This project is licensed under the MIT License, which is a highly permissive and flexible open-source license.
+Key points include:
+  - Freedom to Use: Allows commercial use, modification, distribution, private use, and sublicensing.
+  - Minimal Restrictions: Requires only the inclusion of the original license and copyright notice with any substantial portions of the software.
+  - No Liability: The software is provided "as is", without warranty of any kind.

 ---